 The user who creates a shared endpoint may also allow other users to manage permissions for that endpoint.
 This is done by granting the access manager role to another user.
 The access manager role grants the ability to control read and/or write access permissions without involving the original creator of the shared endpoint.
 This is useful in a scenario where the systems administrator creates a shared endpoint and allows a team of researchers to control access for their collaborators on that endpoint.Figure 1.
 Managing Roles for Shared Endpoints

-The Roles tab can be used to assign a role (currently access manager is the only available role) to a Globus user or group.
+The Roles tab can be used to assign a role such as administrator, access manager, activity manager, or activity monitor to a Globus user or group.

 After the access manager role is assigned to a user, the user will have read/write access for the shared endpoint and can also control access to the shared endpoint for other users.
 The screen below reflects user Gigi’s permissions for the shared endpoint after she has been assigned the access manager role.